AECB Staff and Board

 Keith & Sally Hall – Founders

-Keith and Sally founded the AECB in 1989 following their concern about the use of unsustainable tropical timber in the UK construction industry.
+Keith and Sally founded the Association for Environment Conscious Building in 1989 following their concern about the use of unsustainable tropical timber in the UK construction industry.
 They are committed to disseminating information on green building with particular emphasis on promoting eco building products.
-Keith’s publishing business, the Green Building Press, publishes Green Building magazine (formerly Building for a Future) and the Green Building Bible.
+Keith’s publishing business, the Green Building Press, publishes Green Building ezine (formerly Green Building magazine and previously Building for a Future) and the Green Building Bible.

 Chris Baines – Honorary President

 Chris is an independent advisor to government ministers, local councils and to senior executives in the construction, water, housing and oil industries.
 He is also a well known writer, broadcaster and international conference speaker and leading UK environmental campaigner.

 Andy is the Chief Executive Officer of the AECB (part-time).
 Andy is also an architectural designer and builder and a partner in Simmonds.Mills, a practice which specialises in ecological design.

 James works alongside all of our team, members and clients.
 He has an in-depth understanding of the importance of customer service and recognising the need to balance profitable growth and sales with customer satisfaction.
 James has spent some time abroad travelling and being involved with sustainable eco projects and has spent the last 15 years in business development across various sectors.